ASFOpenSARlab/opensarlab-notebook_testing/README.md

 To setup the environment, follow these steps:

 1. **Go to [OpenSARLab](https://opensarlab.asf.alaska.edu/)**.
-	1. If this is your first time, sign up for an account.
+	1. If you are setting up a test account for the first time, sign up for an account.
 	2. If you have an account, sign in.
-	3. Once you're in start the OSL server.
+	3. Once you're in, start the OSL server.

 2. **Clone repository in your OSL account**.
 	1. Open a terminal in your OSL account.